TessHuelskamp/riddler-538/readme.md

-# readme
+# Darts Riddler for 538

-The number of different ways you could win a "perfect" games of darts for one of 538's riddlers.
+What is the number of different ways you could throw a "perfect" game of darts?

-#assumptions

-You could hit a single multiplier in 2 different ways ("above" or "below" the triple multiplier).
+The number of throws I originally picked to be the minimum number needed to win a perfect game was incorrect (I thought it would take 11 throws (assuming that 50 was the highest number of points you could score on a turn) and a perfect game is actually 9 throws).

+Even though I didn't get the correct answer in on time (at the time of submission, my code was "correct" but with the wrong parameters _shrug_), I had fun working on this problem and might turn this repo into a collection of 538 riddler attempts.

-# warning
+# Assumptions

- * I ran out of time to submit things and this version isn't very clean or well commmented.
-I wanted to correctly implement a solution using dynamic programming but ended up just cacheing things instead (I do plan to rewrite things in a way that makes more sense :D)
- * I haven't had time to check my code carefully.
-This answer might not be correct :D
+I decided to double, triple, or quadruple count some ways to score points as "different" ways to take a turn.
+For example, there's 4 different ways to score a 6.
+You could hit either of the single 6's (the wedge near the bullseye and the wedge near the edge), you could hit the double 3 wedge, or you could hit the triple 2 edge.

+I messed around with collapsing all of these different ways to score and it didn't affect the answer.
+I'm assuming that the perfect game just happens to only use spaces that occur once on the board.

+# How I did this

+When I was pressed for time (I forgot to account that midnight EST is 10pm here), I just coded up a recursive solution that lazily stored answers in a cache (without the cache, I couldn't compute the answer).
+Later, I built up the answer from the ground up using dynamic programming which was a fun exercise.